Yggdra Unison: Combat

-If you found either of the special event triggers, then that hidden character will also join the war publicly at this time.
+If a player found either of the special event triggers, then that hidden character will also join the war publicly at this time.
 The player is then prompted to save, and the Treasure Hunting part of the phase begins.

 Treasure hunting

 If the player has discovered treasure hunt points during the battle phase, then during this phase of each turn, it is possible to spend the points earned during battles to deploy named generals to search for items in any area whose treasure hunt icon was found.
-When deploying a unit, you are able to check each area's elemental affinity and type of terrain.
 If the deployed unit has a favorable elemental affinity and move type, they will be able to return quickly, but if they have an unfavorable alignment, then the treasure hunt may take a number of turns to be completed.

 When a unit is deployed, they will have 30 steps with which to discover a treasure inside a contained labyrinth.
 Each dungeon will contain treasures.
 When a treasure chest is discovered, it's possible to choose to keep searching for a different box, but if all 30 steps run out, then the unit must return empty-handed.
 In addition, if the deployed unit's VIT is too low, they may desert the army instead of coming back.

 There are six types of treasure chest that can appear in a dungeon: A burlap sack, a wooden box, a sun box, a moon box, a present box, and the Gorgeous Box (an actual treasure chest).
 Wooden boxes will always appear, no matter what, and contain common items.
 Sun boxes only appear if the battle ended during the day, and moon boxes only appear if the battle ended during the night.
 Causing the other types to appear is much more difficult.

 Each territory has a hidden condition that influences whether the other types of treasure will appear.
 If this is fulfilled, then the present box will appear in the dungeon; in addition, if certain characters with a high affinity to the area are sent to search for treasure, the Gorgeous Box will appear instead.
 When the hidden condition has not been fulfilled, sending one of these certain characters (with the exception of the territory's owner) will result in the burlap sack appearing.
 Otherwise, a sun/moon box and two wooden boxes will appear instead.
 For instance, the condition for discovering the present box and Gorgeous Box at Castle Paltina is to defeat Yggdra using a Unison Attack.
 If this is done and then Yggdra is sent to search the area in the same turn, the Gorgeous Box will appear in the area.